Harmful to Touch

 - In Theodore L. Thomas' The Clone, the eponymous life form is a giant blob of organic matter that inhabits the sewage system and dissolves any organics it touches into water and food for itself.
 The worst part of it?
 It doesn't hurt at all, so you won't even notice it until half your leg is gone.

-- In the Lensman series, a Lens is this when not in contact with its owner.
+- In the Lensman series, a Lens will instantly kill whoever touches it if that person isn't its owner.
 We see a few cases where someone other than the owner handles a Lens (usually another Lensman), but it's always with insulated forceps, gloves, and containers.